Editorial Style Guide

 A-Z

 a, an—“With the indefinite article, the choice of a or an depends on the sound of the word it precedes.”
-Sound, not spelling, dictates: a homage, a hotel, a historical event, a euphonious word, a union, an honor, an NFL team, an M.F.A., a one-man band.
+Sound, not spelling, dictates: a hotel, a homage, a historical event, a euphonious word, a one-man band, a union, an honor, an NFL team, an M.F.A.
 (1)

 academic majors, minors, programs of study—generally lowercase in running text with the exception of proper nouns: Africana studies, applied mathematics, data science and analytics, English education (7–12), film studies.